Hoodoo Mountain: Geography

-Background
+Biogeography

 Hoodoo Mountain lies within the Boundary Ranges Ecoregion, a mountainous region of the Coast Mountains in southeastern Alaska and northwestern British Columbia characterized by rugged, largely ice-capped mountains of granitic and metamorphic rocks.
 Mountain hemlock, western hemlock and Sitka spruce form forests on valley bottoms and lower valley slopes.
 They are overlooked by an extensive alpine tundra zone consisting primarily of large icefields, glaciers and barren rock.
 Several large river valleys with wide braided channels penetrate the Boundary Ranges Ecoregion; black cottonwood occur on their floodplains.
 A limited number of mammal species thrive in this ecoregion, such as hoary marmots and mountain goats, which inhabit the alpine tundra zone.
 The Boundary Ranges Ecoregion is part of the Coast and Mountains Ecoprovince which forms part of the Humid Maritime and Highlands Ecodivision.

 The Boundary Ranges Ecoregion is subdivided into three ecosections, the Southern Boundary Ranges Ecosection being the main ecosection at Hoodoo Mountain.
 This ecosection is cut by several streams, including the Salmon, Bear and Unuk rivers, which drain directly into marine channels or sounds.
 The only settlements in the Southern Boundary Ranges Ecosection are Kincolith, Stewart and Hyder, the latter two of which are connected by the Stewart Highway.
-There is no human population within 30 km of Hoodoo Mountain but 2,330 people live within 100 km.
+There is no human population within 30 km of Hoodoo Mountain, but 2,330 people live within 100 km.
 Forests of this ecosection grow on the lower slopes of Hoodoo Mountain except for its northeastern flank where rock and ice are dominant.
 Much of this forest cover lies at elevations below 900 m.

 Climate

 Hoodoo Mountain has a maritime glacial climate that is intermediate between fully coastal maritime and continental climates.
 Moist air from the Pacific Ocean brings intense precipitation over the region while simultaneously allowing cold Arctic air to pass down through the Portland Canal into the Dixon Entrance where it flows into British Columbia's North Coast.
 Therefore, the regional climate is mostly cool and wet with snowpacks and heavy precipitation.
-About 500 mm of precipitation falls during the summer months of June, July and August while up to 1300 mm of precipitation can be expected during the winter months of December, January and February.
+About 500 mm of precipitation falls during the summer months of June, July and August whereas up to 1300 mm of precipitation can be expected during the winter months of December, January and February.
 In summer the average temperature is 6.9 C whereas the average winter temperature sits at -6.4 C. The annual average temperature is -0.8 C.